-Do have deep facial wrinkles or skin that’s damaged by the sun, or scars?
+Do you have deep facial wrinkles or skin that’s damaged by the sun or scars?

 Then a deep chemical peel might be the treatment for you.

-It’s the deepest peel that can be performed on your skin, that offers amazing results in facial rejuvenation.
+It’s the deepest peel that can be performed on your skin, which offers amazing facial rejuvenation results.

 What is a phenol peel?